 Whether you travel to Uzbekistan independently, using Javokhirbek’s advice, or book a tour with him, including hotel reservations and excursions, is up to you.
 Javokhirbek can create your itinerary, but it’s up to you to decide if you want to save time and money with his help.

-Having worked at home in his family business and become a professional (the Azizov family owns a network of hotels, restaurants, and travel agencies), having visited 13 countries by the age of 30, and having written a book on business that can be read even by those who don’t know Uzbek, as it is translated into English, Javokhirbek is now focused on developing tourism in America.
+Having worked at home in his family business and become a professional (the Azizov family owns a network of hotels, restaurants, and travel agencies), having visited 13 countries by the age of 30, and having written a book on business (Fundamentals of Entrepreneurship and Management Tutorial) that can be read even by those who don’t know Uzbek, as it is translated into English, Javokhirbek is now focused on developing tourism in America.
 Perhaps he’s doing something no one else has done before.
 In addition to organizing group and individual tours of Uzbekistan with English, Russian, Uzbek, and Tajik-speaking guides – your choice! – he is also ready to accompany you, your family, or a group of friends to Brazil, Argentina, Chile, or other US cities and conduct tours in Uzbek.
 This is truly a unique service!
 Over 20,000 Americans of Uzbek origin, many of whom live in New York, would love to travel with an Uzbek guide.
 After all, it’s so nice to spend a vacation communicating in your native language!

 And now, about another cherished dream of the hero of my story.
 Javokhirbek dreams of taking tourists to Antarctica.
 Moreover, he wants to organize tours in Uzbek.
 But most likely, he will start with English-language tours, which is logical for America.
 But sooner or later (and Javokhirbek hopes that sooner rather than later) the entire Uzbek community of North America will know who to turn to when planning their next vacation and who to go with to Chile, taking their non-English-speaking grandmother with them.
 And who to fly to Antarctica with, taking a relative or friend from Tashkent whose English is far from perfect.